NuclearData/DataListing/README.md

-# ACEListing
+# Data Listing
-This repository contains everything needed to list the available ACE data on any machine.
+This repository contains everything needed to list the data available for MCNP.

 ## Getting Started
 See [Getting Started](GettingStarted.ipynb) to begin using this tool.
-After viewing that, see [Listing](Listing.md) to see what ACE data is on your machine.
+After viewing that, see [Listing](Listing.md) to see what data is on your machine.

 ## Issues and Questions
 If you have a question, please start a [discussion](https://github.com/NuclearData/DataListing/discussions/) with the developers.